-Itching to book a flight?
-I thought you might be.
 Read on to discover the best things to do in Lanzarote.

-Top 5 Things to Do in Lanzarote
+Best Things to Do in Lanzarote

 Hike the Caldera Blanca

-Top Tip: It can get very windy at the top of the crater.
+It can get very windy at the top of the crater.
 Wear good hiking shoes to maintain your footing on the volcanic rocks.

 Admire the Beauty of Timanfaya National Park

-Explore the Leafy Cactus Garden
+Explore the Jardin de Cactus

 The fact that the garden’s built in a low-lying quarry helps it trap sunlight and heat, making it a haven for its solar-loving inhabitants.
-It took 20 years for this project to come to fruition, so don’t think too lightly of it while you explore it on this tour.

 Venture Into the Jameos del Agua Caves

-Take a daring stroll through lava tubes past an underground lake with tiny albino crabs huddled in its waters like a marine galaxy of white stars.
+Venturing down the stairs from the entrance, I was immediately plunged into the gloomy darkness of the main cave, an underground lake with tiny albino crabs huddled in its waters like a marine galaxy of white stars.

 Take in the Views from Mirador Del Rio